microsoft/computervision-recipes/image_classification/FAQ.md

 ### How to augment image data
-Using more training data can make the model generalize better, but it is very expensive to collect data.
-Instead, augmenting the training data with minor alterations has been proven to work well.
+Using more training data can make the model generalize better, but data collection is very expensive.
+Alternatively, augmenting the training data with minor alterations has been proven to work well, which saves your time and money to collect more data as well as prevents model from overfitting.
-Some [image transformations](https://docs.fast.ai/vision.transform.html) such as rotation, cropping, and adjusting brightness / contrast are widely used for data augmentation in image classification, but they do not necessarily work all the time.
-For example, flipping horizontally and vertically (flip_h and flip_v in the figure) will harm the model performance for character recognition problem.
+Some [image transformations](https://docs.fast.ai/vision.transform.html) such as rotation, cropping, and adjusting brightness / contrast are widely used for data augmentation in image classification, but they do not necessarily work on all the problems.
-So, when you select image transformations for data augmentation, you should consider the characteristics of your images.
+You should only apply transformations if the transformed images end up looking like the data you plan to score on.
+For example, as you can see from the figure below, flipping horizontally and vertically (flip_h and flip_v in the figure) will harm the performance of the model for character recognition.
+On the other hand, both flipping transforms will be ok for satellite images as shown in the figure.
+For bottle images, it will depend on the data you expect to score.
+If you have objects laid on a surface with random direction, you should consider to use vertical flipping and rotation.
+Otherwise, vertical flipping will not help to promote the model accuracy.

 ![Different transformations](media/transform_examples.jpg)
 *Examples of different image transformations
 (First row: [MNIST](http://yann.lecun.com/exdb/mnist/), second row: Fridge Object, third row: [Planet](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data))*